 Here at Spotlightr we get asked quite a bit about what LMS we recommend.
 If you intend to build out a website complete with a course, then we currently recommend you use WordPress and the LearnDash LMS plugin.

 Keep in mind we are not affiliates and we in no way benefit from you using LearnDash.
-We want you to understand that this is a completely unbiased opinion of LearnDash and therefore different from the other articles you may read on this subject.
+Our video player works great with just about any LMS platform, WordPress theme or plugin so ultimately it’s your choice on which to use and Spotlightr will go right along with it.
+This is a completely unbiased opinion of LearnDash and therefore different from the other articles you may read on this subject.

 When configuring your LearnDash course the absolute best way to present your video lessons is with Spotlightr.
-Not only do we provide tons of branding options and learning features, but we protect your videos from being downloaded via encryption.
+Not only do we provide tons of branding options and learning features, but we prevent users from downloading video files via encryption.

 And is you use our WordPress plugin it’s even easier and more efficient.
 More on that below.